sophiajt/jaktnesmonster/README.md

 Make sure you have libsdl2+SDL2 headers installed, and build and install the jakt compiler into your PATH.

-NOTE: there were some recent breaking changes in the latest Jakt.
-For now, you may need to use SHA eea74430d5d57c1eccc9020c0741eca4d395d886 from the main jakt repo to build a compatible Jakt.
+**NOTE**: there were some recent breaking changes in the latest Jakt.
+For now, you may need to use SHA **[eea74430d5d57c1eccc9020c0741eca4d395d886](https://github.com/SerenityOS/jakt/commit/eea74430d5d57c1eccc9020c0741eca4d395d886)** from the main jakt repo to build a compatible Jakt.

 ## Building using jakt directly